vipul-sharma20/vim-browser-tabs/README.md

 vim-browser-tabs
 ================

-Vim plugin to fuzzy search tabs opened in browser and switch.
+Vim plugin to fuzzy search tabs opened in all the browser windows and switch.

 ![Demo](https://i.imgur.com/kTJeHp9.gif)